 - What approach should I take if the parents are intoxicated or substance-affected when I see them; and will they even be able to talk to me?

-- How knowledgeable am I about alcohol and other drugs’ (AOD) immediate effects, signs of current use and signs of withdrawal?
+- How knowledgeable am I about the immediate effects, signs of current use and signs of withdrawal for alcohol and other drugs?

 - How will I help the child feel safe and comfortable enough to talk?